Onboard Teams

 In the following sequence, we'll do a few things:

-• Introspect the source and create a configuration that your connector understands and can use to generate Hasura metadata.
+- Introspect the source to create a configuration that your connector understands and can use to generate Hasura metadata.

-• Track all the entities in your data source as either models or commands, which will then be available via your API.
+- Track all the entities in your data source as either models or commands or relationships which will then be available via your API.

 ddn connector init -i

-At this point, you can run the following command — with any adjustments made to the --env-file path — to start your supergraph and data connector:
+At this point, you can run the following commands to build, run and iterate on your supergraph locally.

 ddn run docker-start

-Note: You'll only see your subgraph available locally.
-This is because your local supergraph only contains your subgraph.
+Note: You'll only see your subgraph locally.
+This is by design as your local supergraph only contains your subgraph.
 You are free to iterate on it and make changes without causing disruption to other subgraphs or downstream consumers.
 To test your subgraph within the project's supergraph, follow the next steps.

 ddn subgraph build create